 Researchers speculate that the reduced risk was because frequent ejaculation may prevent the build-up of cancer-causing agents in the prostate gland.

-A similar link between frequent ejaculation and a lower risk of prostate cancer was discovered in a 2016 study.
-Researchers found that men who ejaculated 21 times per month or more had a reduced risk of developing prostate cancer.
+A similar link between frequent ejaculation and a lower risk of prostate cancer was discovered in a

 In contrast, a 2008 study found that frequent sexual activity during a man's 20s and 30s increased his risk of prostate cancer, especially if he masturbated regularly.